sonocotta/esparagus-media-center/README.md

 ## Esparagus HiFi MediaLink

-Esparagus HiFi MediaLink is a handy low-cost media device that will upgrade your legacy audio system with cutting-edge internet streaming capabilities and enhance your audio experience.
-It exposes line-level output that you can plug into a stereo amplifier.
-It uses the legendary PCM51 series DAC with supreme audio quality.
+**HiFi Esparagus** and HiFi **Esparagus S3** are handy, low-cost media devices that will upgrade your legacy audio system with internet streaming capabilities.
+It exposes line-level output that you can plug into active speakers, a stereo amplifier, or headphones.
+They use the legendary PCM5100 series DAC with supreme audio quality.

 ![DSC_0702](https://github.com/sonocotta/esparagus-hifi-medialink/assets/98712315/3ef311c6-2fbc-4969-aa99-4fed7e1e1dd5)

+Recent addition - ESP32-S3 version - adds front-facing microphone and RGB LED, so it can also be used as a voice-assist device, providing an off-grid Alexa-like experience for your Home Assistant setup.

 ## Loud Esparagus